Computing

 - We have started to implement and follow the Teach Computing Curriculum; coverage is ensured as class teachers plan and adapt Computing lessons that fulfil the assessment statements for their year group.
 These “I can…” statements are sorted into 5 categories; e-safety, programming, data handling, multimedia and technology in our lives.

-- E- Safety topics are taught across the school with additional lessons planned by teachers who find the children their classes are particularly affected by specific issues (including the use of gaming and social media apps).
+- Online Safety topics are taught across the school with additional lessons planned by teachers who find the children their classes are particularly affected by specific issues (including the use of gaming and social media apps).

 - Every child is assessed according to these objectives.
 Assessment overviews are produced twice a year.